Comfort Meets Safety: The Absolute Best Kayak Life Vests for Paddlers

 As a frequent traveler between Canada and the United States, I wanted to include a fantastic compact travel-style option.
 Inflated easily with an attached mouthpiece, it's as light as a feather and can be safely transported on a plane.

 When you get to your destination, it offers a wonderful range of movement and adjustable straps to ensure it fits just right.
+It would probably even work for snorkeling if you're like me and prefer to float on top of the water whilst looking down.

 - Notable Features: Self-inflating